BeLazy167/K.O-Club/setup.md

 1. **Create a new PostgreSQL database:**
    Create a new PostgreSQL database for the client-side application.
+   For a neondb database follow the guide: [NeonDB Setup Guide](neon.md)

 2. **Update the database connection URL:**
    Update the `DATABASE_URL` environment variable in the client's `.env` file with the appropriate PostgreSQL connection URL.